 - When a ferromagnetic substance is liquefied, it loses ferromagnetic properties due to higher temperature.

 On removing the external magnetic field, a ferromagnetic material doesn’t get demagnetized fully.
-In order to bring the material back to zero magnetization, a magnetic field in the opposite direction has to be applied.
+To bring the material back to zero magnetization, a magnetic field in the opposite direction has to be applied.
 The property of ferromagnetic materials retaining magnetization after the external field is removed is called hysteresis.

 The magnetization of the material measured in terms of magnetic flux density (B) when plotted against the external applied magnetic field intensity (H) will trace out a loop.
 This is called the hysteresis loop.